Bruce A. Davidson PhD

 I am a Research Associate Professor in UB’s Department of Anesthesiology with an adjunct appointment in the Department of Pathology and Anatomical Sciences.
 I have been the Department of Anesthesiology’s Basic Science Research Coordinator and now serve as its Research Director.
 I developed the syllabus and directed the Anesthesiology Resident Research Rotation, being involved in training residents, medical students, graduate students, post-graduate fellows, undergraduates/pre-undergrad interns, and attending faculty in the area of biomedical research.
 In addition, I lecture for the Department of Pharmacology and Toxicology in the area of toxic responses of the respiratory system and am a substitute instructor for the General Pathology lab.

-I am the Department of Anesthesiology’s Assistant Director of its Physician Scientist Development Program that is funded by an NIH T32 Training Grant.
+I am the Department of Anesthesiology’s Assistant Director of its Physician Scientist Development Program that was funded by an NIH T32 Training Grant (current revision under revision).
 I firmly believe that the training of physician scientists is a means for optimizing the potential for successful translational research.
 Adding a more scientific perspective to their education accentuates their unique point of view that allows them to identify clinical problems that are not well understood and gives them the tools to develop potential strategies to investigate them.
 The clinician is in an ideal position to initiate the first step of the scientific method, defining the problem.
 Scientific training puts them in the position of being able to investigate it.

 Education and Training: